qxoko/August/README.md

 + `August: List Scenes`

-  Creates a list of scenes from the current file in a read-only buffer.
+  Creates a list of scene headings from the current file in a scratch buffer.
+Useful for getting a topdown view of a long file.

 + `August: Show/Hide Boneyard`